jcao219/websocket-async/README.md

 ### connect

-Sets up a TCP connection to specified host and port.
+Sets up a WebSocket connection to specified url.
 Resolves when the connection is established.
-Can be called again to reconnect, to the same or even a different url.
+Can be called again to reconnect to any url.

 **Parameters**